 Recommendation: The MS Board of Directors recommends

+COMMON CHAMPIONSHIP RULES

 A. Assignment of Clubs to Venue

-For the District Championships all teams registered with MS will initially be assigned by the Programs Operations Vice-Chair to district meet “venues”.
+For the District and Junior Olympic Championships all teams registered with MS will initially be assigned by the Programs Operations Vice-Chair to district meet “venues”.
 These venues will be geographically located throughout the State of Michigan in an effort to equalize the size (total entries) of the meets as well as travel distance to the meets.
-The districts will typically be referred to as the “Red, White and Blue” Divisions.
+The area will typically be referred to as the by colors of the Olympic Rings Divisions.
 Each MS team will compete at and send their entries to the initial venue assigned by the Programs Operations Vice-Chair (i.e. a MS team cannot choose which venue they will compete at).
 After the entries are received at each venue the Program Operations Vice-Chair, in his/her discretion, has the right to and may reassign clubs among the meet venues to balance the entries in an equitable manner between each venue.

 B. Qualifying Period

-1. All State Meets: All qualifying times must have been achieved on or after January 1st of the previous year.
+1. The qualifying time must have been achieved on or after January 1st of the previous year.
+Those with qualifying times in any event earned prior to January 1st of the previous year are outside the qualifying period (too old to use entry) and the swimmer must then swim that event at a previous level meet if they choose to.

 2. The qualifying time can be achieved without regard to the swimmers age when the swimmer made the qualifying standard so long as the time is achieved during the qualifying period.

-A. Eligibility
+C. Eligibility

-All swimmers registered with Michigan Swimming and residing within the United States who have achieved a time equal to or faster than the “Q1” qualifying times for the event during the qualifying period are eligible to enter.
+All swimmers registered with Michigan Swimming and residing within the United States who have achieved a time equal to or faster than the qualifying times at the championship meet level for the event during the qualifying period are eligible to enter.
 A swimmer may not be entered in the meet without having actually achieved the qualifying time (conforming or non-conforming) during the qualifying period.
+See table below: